About WCSI

 Image

-Focusing on research, education, praxis (informed moral practice), legacy and leadership, Watson Caring Science Institute aims to deepen the development and understanding of Caring Science and Caritas Practices, to dramatically transform patient/family experiences of caring and healing in schools, hospitals, the wider community and our planet.WCSI 2.0 means we are upgrading our Institute by consciously focusing on four distinctive parts which make up the whole: Legacy, Praxis, Education, and Research.
+Focusing on education, praxis (informed moral practice), research, legacy and leadership, Watson Caring Science Institute aims to deepen the development and understanding of Caring Science and Caritas Practices, to dramatically transform patient/family experiences of caring and healing in schools, hospitals, the wider community and our planet.WCSI 2.0 means we are upgrading our Institute by consciously focusing on four distinctive parts which make up the whole: Education, Praxis, Research, Legacy & Leadership.

 Education:

 WSCI 2.0 continues its dedication to help the current health care system retain its most precious resource – competent, caring professional nurses.
 Our ambition is to prepare a new generation of health professionals in a broader model of Caring Science.
-We do this by continuing to develop leaders through the unique 6 month Caritas Coach Education Program® (CCEP); The free online Massive Open Online Course, (MOOC) which combines the 10 Caritas Processes®) with Mindful Practices of Thich Nhat Hanh (Vietnamese Buddhist Monk and Peace Activist).
-These are enhanced by with online sessions with Dr. Watson.
+We do this by continuing to develop leaders through the unique 6 month Caritas Coach Education Program® (CCEP) and Caritas Leadership Program™.
+We also offer a free online Massive Open Online Course, (MOOC) which combines the 10 Caritas Processes® with Mindful Practices of Thich Nhat Hanh (Vietnamese Buddhist Monk and Peace Activist).
+These are enhanced with online sessions with Dr. Watson.
 The MOOC course and WCSI education mission also extends to global caring science education for the public.
 Academic support is offered to colleges, university faculty, and students for caring science curriculum/pedagogies and authentic evaluation models.
-WSCI 2.0 overall educational aim is toward an evolving consciousness for moral moral community of caring/healing and health for all.
+WSCI 2.0's overall educational aim is toward an evolving consciousness for moral community of caring/healing and health for all.

 Praxis: